dask/governance/governance.md

 subcommittee communications should happen on the main private mailing list of the Council unless specifically called for.

-The BDFL remains override authority over subcommittees, but should typically appoint a delegate who plays that role most of the time.
+The BDFL retains override authority over subcommittees, but should typically appoint a delegate who plays that role most of the time.
 This delegate must also be a Steering Council Member.